Should You Concurrently File The I-140 and I-485?

 - If your priority date is not current, then you do not have the option to concurrently file.
 You must file the I-140 as a standalone petition, without the I-485.

 Step 2: If your priority date is current, to decide whether to concurrently file, you should then consider whether your I-140 is eligible for premium processing.
-Premium processing allows you to receive a decision within 15 days of filing.
-EB-1A petitions are eligible for premium processing, but EB-2 NIW petitions are not eligible.
+Premium processing allows you to receive a decision within 15-45 days of filing depending on the type of petition.
+EB-1A petitions are eligible for 15-day premium processing, and premium processing for EB-2 NIWs will roll out over the course of 2022.
+I-485s are not eligible for premium processing.

-You may want to file the EB-1A as a standalone petition with premium processing because you can receive the final decision relatively quickly.
-Once you know whether the EB-1A is approved, you can then start the I-485 process.
-This way, you will not waste time, money, and effort on the concurrent I-485 filing if the EB-1A is not successful.
+If you are filing with premium processing, you may want to file your I-140 as a standalone petition since you’ll receive the final decision relatively quickly.
+Once you know your I-140 is approved, you can start the I-485 process.
+This way, you will not waste time, money, and effort on the concurrent I-485 filing if the I-140 is not successful.

-If your I-140 category is not eligible for premium processing, or if you are eligible for premium processing but still wish to consider concurrent filing.
+If you’re filing an I-140 without premium processing, you may want to consider filing concurrently.
 Here are the benefits and drawbacks of concurrent filing:

 Benefit #1: Concurrent filing may speed up the green card timeline by a few weeks/months.
 You may want to concurrently file if you wish to obtain the green card as quickly as possible.
-Under regular processing, the I-140 review timeline is approximately 6-8 months.
-The I-485 review timeline is approximately an additional year, and there is no premium processing option.
-Concurrent filing of the I-140 and I-485 may slightly speed up the overall review timeline.
+Under regular processing, the I-140 review timeline is sometimes over a year (learn more about processing times here).
+The I-485 review timeline is approximately one additional year, and there is no premium processing option.
+Concurrent filing of the I-140 and I-485 may speed up the overall review timeline, particularly if you file your I-140 without premium processing.

-Benefit #3: Concurrently filing will allow dependents to get their green card-based EAD/AP sooner.
-You may want to concurrently file if your dependent(s) need the EAD/AP as a work or travel document.
-If you filed your dependent’s I-485 with EAD and AP applications, they will receive their EAD and AP in about 4-6 months after I-485 filing.
-Their EAD/AP will be issued, even if your I-140 is still pending.
+Benefit #3: Concurrently filing will allow dependents to get their green card-based advance parole and EAD sooner.
+You may want to concurrently file if your dependent(s) need the advance parole and/or EAD as a work or travel document.
+If you filed your dependent’s I-485 with advance parole and EAD application, they will receive their advance parole and EAD in about 4-6 months after I-485 filing.
+Their advance parole and EAD will be issued, even if your I-140 is still pending.

 Drawback #1: Concurrent filing may result in wasted time and money if the I-140 is denied.
 If your I-140 petition is ultimately denied, USCIS will stop processing the I-485 application, because the denial of the I-140 means that you no longer have a basis for the green card.
 You will have wasted money, time, and effort on the I-485 application that will not be processed.
 You may not want to concurrently file if you are not in a rush to get a green card, or if you have a busy schedule and want the security of knowing the I-140 decision before spending time on the I-485 application.

-If you are in O-1 status, concurrent filing means remaining in the U.S. and not traveling internationally for approximately 9 months.
-This is because international travel and re-entry on O-1 after the I-485 is filed, without the AP, would risk abandonment of your green card application.
+If you are in O-1 status, concurrent filing means remaining in the U.S. and not traveling internationally for approximately 9 months, possibly longer.
+This is because international travel and re-entry on O-1 after the I-485 is filed, without the advance parole, would risk abandonment of your green card application.
 If you are in O-1, you may not want to concurrently file if you have upcoming international travel.

 Example 1: Akash was born in India.
-He is not married, and he wants to file an EB-2 NIW petition.
+He is not married and wants to file an EB-2 NIW petition.
 He does not have a prior I-140 approval.
-According to the September 2020 Visa Bulletin, Akash would not have the option to concurrently file the I-140 and I-485 because his priority is not current.
+According to the June 2022 Visa Bulletin, Akash would not have the option to concurrently file the I-140 and I-485 because his priority is not current.
 The EB-2 NIW would need to be prepared as a standalone petition, without the I-485.

 Example 2: Marco was born in Italy and he wants to file an EB-1A.
 He is currently in O-1 status.
-According to the September 2020 Visa Bulletin, Marco’s priority date is current and he has the option file the I-140 together with the I-485.
+According to the June 2022 Visa Bulletin, Marco’s priority date is current and he has the option to file the I-140 together with the I-485.
 Regardless, Marco may elect to file the EB-1A as a standalone petition with premium processing, to avoid wasting time and effort on the I-485 if the I-140 is not approved.
 If the EB-1A is approved, he can then file the I-485 application.
 Note: Once he is ready to file the I-485, Marco needs to wait at least 90 days from his last entry into the U.S. in O-1 before the I-485 can be filed.
-Marco must also remain in the U.S. from I-485 filing to AP is issuance, which can take 4-6 months.
+Marco must also remain in the U.S. from I-485 filing until his advance parole is issued, which can take 4-6 months.